dirmich/karen/docs/index.md

 pip3 install karen
 ```

-Once installed you can create a new instance of Karen with the following:
+Once installed you can create a new instance of Karen using a [configuration file](config.overview.md) with the following:

 ```
 import karen